hmrc/manage-vat-subscription-frontend/CONTRIBUTING.md

-# manage-vat-subscription-frontend Contributor Guidelines
+# manage vat subscription frontend Contributor Guidelines

 Hello!
-Thank you for taking the time to contribute to [manage-vat-subscriptio-frontend](https://github.com/hmrc/manage-vat-subscription-frontend).
+Thank you for taking the time to contribute to [manage-vat-subscription-frontend](https://github.com/hmrc/manage-vat-subscription-frontend).

 ## General Contributor Guidelines